fjj14/Resource_Matching/index.md

 ### **How we did it**
-* We created our application through many gorails tutorials, ROR tutorials, stack overflow, office hours sessions, and pair programming sessions.
+* We created our application through many gorails tutorials, ROR tutorials, stack overflow questions and research, office hours sessions, and pair programming sessions.
-* Here are some specific technologies used for some main features:
+Here are some specific technologies used for some main features:
 * Sign up, Sign in, Log out safely - Bycrpt
 * Post a product to sell online, as well as edit and delete them - Active Storage, Google Cloud Storage,
 * Messaging sellers and buyers - Mailboxer gem